 kubectl config use-context minikube

 If you need to ssh into vm for some reason, you can do it with

 Here we have two methods to get Kubernetes running locally, for purposes of learning, development and testing.
-Minikube is preferred and recommended method so we will in next article use minikube to set up applications.
-After you get familiar with Kubernetes, you will want to run it on remote servers, so we will talk about that in some of future articles.
-If you are to can't wait for next articles and want to delve into Kubernetes right now, official site has pretty good docs for you.
+After you get familiar with Kubernetes, you will want to run it on remote servers, so we will talk about that in some of the future articles.
 Thank you for reading, that is all for this article.